 Descriptive Statistics methods include displaying, organizing, and describing the data.

-Inferential Statistics: Inferential Statistics draw the conclusions from data that are subject to random variation such as observation errors and sample variation.
+Inferential Statistics: Inferential Statistics conclude from data that are subject to random variation, such as observation errors and sample variation.

 3. List all the other models that work with statistics to analyze the data?

-Statistics along with Data Analytics analyzes the data and help a business to make good decisions.
-Predictive ‘Analytics’ and ‘Statistics’ are useful to analyze current data and historical data to make predictions about future events.
+Statistics, along with Data Analytics, analyzes the data and helps a business to make good decisions.
+Predictive ‘Analytics’ and ‘Statistics’ are useful for analyzing current and historical data to make predictions about future events.

 - Computer Science